Topology of angle valued maps, bar codes and Jordan blocks

-The limit exists since by Proposition \ref{P63} the right side decreases when $\epsilon$ decreases. .1in This function has values in $\mathbb Z_{\geq 0},$ since the critical values of a tame map are discrete, has discrete support and satisfies the following proposition.
+The limit exists since, by Proposition~\ref{P52}\itemref{P52c}, the right side decreases when $\epsilon$ decreases.
+This function has values in $\mathbb Z_{\geq 0}.$ Since the critical values of a tame map are discrete, $\delta^f_r$ has discrete support and satisfies the following proposition.